-The last three Northern White Rhino left in the world live on Kenya’s Ol Pejeta Conservancy, which is also home to 115 black rhino, making it the largest sanctuary for these creatures in East Africa.
-And it is the only place in Kenya where it is possible to see chimpanzees, which it rescues from the black market and rehabilitates on its 90,000 acres.
+There are just three northern white rhino left in the world.
+All three live on Kenya’s Ol Pejeta Conservancy, protected 24/7 in the hope that they might one day breed.
+The conservancy is also home to 113 black rhino, making it the largest sanctuary for these creatures in East Africa.
+And it is the only place in Kenya where it is possible to see chimpanzees, which the Conservancy (the Cons.) rescues from the black market and rehabilitates on its 90,000 acres in Lakipia County.

 Beyond its own 90,000 acres, Ol Pejeta works to improve life in the surrounding communities.
 It supports six health centres, providing health care access to 20,000 rural community members.
 Its own dispensary attends to the medical needs of 450 community members every month; and this is backed up by a mobile clinic visiting more remote locations.
 It is also helping farmers develop rainwater harvesting, and has over 100,000 indigenous tree seedlings sown in 12 nurseries for catchment rehabilitation.

 It works with local schools, supplying water, solar power, buildings, and ICT equipment.
 It supplies cookstoves and solar devices to households.
 Overall, it has committed to invest $6.5m in community development over the next six years as it bids to reduce human wildlife conflict incidents by 10% each year.